17 Craziest Things Fans Have Done to Save Their Favorite TV Shows

 Trial & Error

 Some wars are still being waged as is the case with the petition to save the legal mockumentary starring John Lithgow.
 After NBC canceled it in 2018, a Facebook page and Change.org petition hoping to convince the network to reverse their decision or get a streaming service like Netflix or Amazon to pick it up were created.
 The plan consisted of collecting signatures and sugar rushing executives with Twix candy bars, the preferred treat of choice of two of the characters.
-A little advice?
-Don’t hold back from geeking out.
-Turns out, talking about your favorite TV shows is actually good for you.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.